alexander-mathieu/crowdhound_be/README.md

 Returns a single user having the specified ID. *ID argument is required.*

+#### currentUser

+Returns an authenticated user, based on the specified googleToken.
+Has additional information not available in the basic user query, such as lastName, email and location.

 #### dogs(<filters>)

 Returns a collection of dogs, with the option to filter by comma separated arguments.
 Available arguments are: